-Judge Llácer called upon two prominent Hagatña residents, Don Joaquín de León Guerrero and 26-year-old silversmith Don Juan Martínez y Crisóstomo, to provide their expertise on the machetes as edged weapon experts.
+weapon experts.
 After examining the four machetes and the crowbar, both experts concluded that the blade indentation on the machete number 3 used by Bocao was not recent.
-It existed prior to the murder itself.
+It predated the murder.
 Llácer reasonably inferred that this machete might have been the one responsible for the irregular head wound.
-The other machetes showed recent markings, made not earlier than eight to ten days.
+The other machetes showed recent markings, made not later than eight to ten days.
 Martínez and León Guerrero noted that machetes 1 and 3 were of legal use, while the others had sharpened tips, a practice that was prohibited by the colonial authorities precisely to prevent their use in criminal or subversive actions.
 When inspecting the crowbar, they observed a recent small cut, which they believed was likely caused by machetes numbered 1, 2, or 3, as they were made of steel and capable of chipping the iron of the crowbar.
 Llácer interpreted this as evidence that the victim had used the crowbar in an attempt to defend himself against the machete blows, thus indicating that he was still alive when he sustained the frontal wounds.